Federal Bill Impacting Medicaid Becomes Law

 Medicaid

-- 2/13/2025: Senate Budget Committee reported a budget resolution to the Senate that calls for a minimum of $1 billion in cuts over a ten-year period to programs that fall under the Senate Committee on Finance’s jurisdiction, which includes Medicaid.
+- 2/13/2025: Senate Budget Committee reported a budget resolution to the Senate that calls for a minimum of $1 trillion in cuts over a ten-year period to programs that fall under the Senate Committee on Finance’s jurisdiction, which includes Medicaid.

 - 2/18/2025: House Budget Committee reported the budget resolution that calls for a minimum of $880 billion in cuts over a ten-year period to programs that fall under the Committee’s jurisdiction, which includes Medicaid.